Volunteer in a Classroom to Evaluate the Career

 Depending upon your personality, what could be a disadvantage of teaching for some might not be a problem at all for you.
 For example, if patience is one of your greatest virtues, you will be able to calmly remind the rambunctious group of boys in your room to use their indoor voices.
 However, for the teacher across the hall such behavior may be irritating and stressful.

 There are some key personal characteristics that lead to satisfied teachers.
 Foremost, prospective teachers should be completely dedicated to helping students.
 Creativity, determination, and strong communication skills are essential.
 Effective educators must have a strong work ethic.
 They must be willing to face and overcome obstacles that are present within the educational system.
 Good teachers are also caring, sympathetic, and patient.
+They set high expectations for their students and develop endless ways to help students reach their goals.
+A sense of humor is an added bonus.

 Also, remember that an education degree does not limit you to teaching in the k-12 realm.
 There are many places to find teaching jobs at home – and abroad.
 If you ever desire a change, there are other ways to utilize your degree.
 Some teachers decide to pursue teaching at the higher education level.
 Community colleges, GED programs, and libraries often need experienced educators.
 Experienced educators are needed to run community programs, write educational materials, tutor, and provide child care.
 Those with education degrees can often cross over into business management positions due to their strong management skills.
 Teachers at the secondary level my find opportunities in their area of expertise.